Wiqzard/Mergers-and-Acquisitions-Stock-Price-Prediction/README.md

 However the price can get lower....
 When payed in shares of other company good estimation possible...

 For the acquirer, the impact of an M&A transaction depends on the deal size relative to the company’s size.
+Such risks could be integration risk overpayment, cilture clash.
 The larger the potential target, the bigger the risk to the acquirer.
 A company may be able to withstand the failure of a small-sized acquisition, but the failure of a huge purchase may severely jeopardize its long-term success.

 Trefore it is not far fetched to assume that the stock price of a company before and after the acquisition took place exhibits certain trends that can be possibly predicted and observed.
-Based on the above explanation of M&A I assume that for the scope of this project the most important measurable indices are share values in a certain time span before the acquisition takes place, and the value of the acquirer and target company.
+Based on the above explanation of M&A I assume that for the scope of this project and the for me accesible data, the most important measurable indices are share values in a certain time span before the acquisition takes place, and the value of the acquirer and target company.